schwemmecomics/schwemme-comics/content/comics/134/index.en.md

 The joke is, Steve is practicing phishing ...

 *Guest appearance by Steve from In Otter News!
 Always worth a visit.
-Google shows the way.
+Google shows the way.*

----